Boating on KOOTENAY LAKE

 This unusual roadside attraction was built from over half a million discarded embalming fluid bottles.

 In 1952, David H. Brown retired from 35 years in the funeral business.
-It occurred to Mr. Brown that there should be some practical use for putting the bottles.
+It occurred to Mr. Brown that there should be some practical use for the bottles.
 And, it was all started, to quote Mr. Brown, to indulge a whim of a peculiar nature.
 Mr. Brown travelled western Canada collecting bottles from many of his friends in the funeral profession until he had acquired 500,000 of the square-shaped bottles, weighing 250 tons in all.

 Entering the grounds, the visitors are welcomed by a mountain stream trickling over a moss-covered water wheel which brings to life the dwarf inhabitants nestled around the wishing well.
 Over 320 dozen flowers border pathways and entice visitors from the terrace over a bridge also built of glass bottles.
 A winding path beneath the bridge leads to the rocky lakeshore and a lookout called the lighthouse which offers a spectacular view of beautiful Kootenay Lake.
 Tours of the estate are available seven days a week, from May to October.
 A gift shop is also located on the property.
-Just 40 km (25 mi) south of Crawford Bay on the shores of Kootenay Lake.
+It is 40 km (25 mi) south of Crawford Bay on the shores of Kootenay Lake.

 Kuskanook.
 This marina is the only good launch site on this section of the lake.
 The parking requires a fee.
 This is 2 km north of Kuskanook PP.

 Creston Valley Wildlife Management Area.
-Although this is not really kayak accessible and is best visited by car, it has great walks and blinds to observe birds.
+Although this is not kayak accessible and is best visited by car, it has great walks and blinds to observe birds.

 SOUTH END / WEST SIDE